Sokollu Mehmed Pasha: Heritage and legacy

 Mehmed Paša Sokolović Bridge in Višegrad, Mehmed's most famous endowment from 1577.
 Masterpiece of architect Mimar Sinan.

-Sokollu Mehmed Pasha has left numerous architecturally well known buildings in Constantinople and throughout Ottoman territories.
+Sokollu Mehmed Pasha has left numerous buildings in Constantinople and throughout Ottoman territories.
 Foundations of his buildings are spread over Edirne, Halep, Medina, Bečkerek, Belgrade and alongside Bosnia, where he is especially remembered for his bridges.
-Mecca and Constantinople alone contained a number of his mosques.
+Mecca and Constantinople also contain some of his mosques.

-The Sokollu Mehmed Pasha Mosque and the complex built at Kadirga district of İstanbul by architect Mimar Sinan is considered to be the most beautiful of the smaller mosques in İstanbul.
-It is known for its unusually fine ordering of medrese over the entry stairs, its lofty elegant interior, the first hooded fountain, ogival arches of the arcades, and especially, the fine and well preserved Iznik tiles.
+The Sokollu Mehmed Pasha Mosque and the complex built at Kadirga district of İstanbul by architect Mimar Sinan is considered to be one of the most beautiful small mosques in İstanbul.
+It is known for its fine ordering of medrese over the entry stairs, its lofty interior, the first hooded fountain, ogival arches of the arcades, and the finely preserved Iznik tiles.

 His most renowned endowment is the eleven-arched Višegrad bridge in his hometown of Višegrad.
 The construction and history of the bridge is the topic of the novel The Bridge on the Drina (Serbian: Na Drini ćuprija - На Дрини ћуприја), written by Nobel laureate Ivo Andrić, a Yugoslav novelist His life also interested the Yugoslav writer Meša Selimović.
 There were numerous Serbian, Croatian and Bosnian legends about the bridge's construction.
 According to one, Mehmed Paşa built the bridge in his son's name.
 Another is the tale of its architect Rade, which is described in "Bridge on the Drina".

 Sokollu Mehmed Pasha is often credited as the mastermind of the Ottoman Empire's last great push into the Indian Ocean.
 Aside from his political achievements, Sokollu was also very interested in the arts and sciences, which led to several important contributions.
 For example, he often funded paintings by renowned Veronese artists as well as imported glassware from Italian artisans.
 He also worked together with prominent Ottoman geographers and historians of his time, including Feridun Ahmed Beg, Sipahazade Mahmed, and Kutbeddin Mekki.

 Other elements of his architectural legacy include: